Kovak/KivEnt-GLPolyGen2d/README.md

 KivEnt-GLPolyGen2d
 ==================

-A library for proceduraly generating game art assets in the form of vertex colored 2d meshes.
+An experimental library for proceduraly generating game art assets in the form of vertex colored 2d meshes.
+Designed for use with Kivy and KivEnt